derekc22/derekc22/README.md

 ### Robotics and Control Systems
 - System identification for actuator and sensor dynamics in legged robots
-- Control algorithm testing and development in MuJoCo for terrain-robust, biomimetic locomotion
+- Inverse kinematics control algorithm testing and development in MuJoCo for biomimetic locomotion
-- Trajectory optimization and inverse kinematics for underactuated systems

 ### Machine Learning
 - Deep learning workflow design with training and evaluation pipelines